oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

   ![Set as Administration Page](./images/set-as-admin-page.png " ")

-   *Note - Setting a page as Administration Page will make that only certain users can run the page.
-In this case, only users with Administration Rights will be able to run the Dashboard page, which means that this page will require authentication.*
+   *Note - Setting a page as an Administration Page will ensure that only certain users can run the page.
+In this case, only users with Administration Rights can run the Dashboard page, which means this page will require authentication.*

 8. Click **Add Page**.